reanimate/reanimate/videos/map-projection/SCRIPT.md

 50s: werner

-Werner's projection isn't in much use anymore but can be found in certain historical documents from the 15 hundreds.
-Also, you never know when you'll need a heart-shaped map.
+Werner's projection is not in much use anymore but can be found in certain historical documents from the 15 hundreds.
+Also, you never know when you'll need a good heart-shaped map.
 Keep Werner in mind when wooing a carthographer.

 65s: Collignon